The Ries Brothers: Early career

-Kevin was also influenced by The Beatles.
-During a family trip to Orlando, Florida when he was 9 years old, they visited the Hard Rock Café and took a memorabilia tour.
-In the John Lennon Room, he saw a video of Jimi Hendrix and one of his guitars.
-He decided that he wanted to play the guitar the way Jimi played too.
-Kevin prefers reggae-rock groups like Sublime and Rebelution.
+Kevin was inspired by Jimi Hendrix to become a guitarist.

-On display in their homes is a guitar signed by the Rolling Stones, a drumhead autographed by Aerosmith, a guitar autographed by Paul McCartney, and concert tags from their tours with Chicago and Daughtry.
 Their music is a blend of pop, jazz, blues, classic and alternative rock.

-Their parents are not musicians.
-Kevin Ries Sr. is a day trader, and their mother Jenifer Ries is a photographer.
-Kevin Sr.'s father, however, was a vocalist and Jenifer's father played with the Jackson 5 and Sonny & Cher.
-Despite the previous generation's musical connections, their immediate family had none, so they accumulated contacts through a heavy touring schedule, playing over 300 shows in their first four years.
+The brothers come from a non-musician family.
 The Ries Brothers attended a high school online to accommodate the demands of their musical careers.
 Their early gigs consisted of playing covers of their parent's favorite classic rock bands' songs at "Crabby Bill's on the Beach" in Clearwater, Florida.
 An employee of the band Chicago heard them at one of those shows, establishing their connections to the band.
 The family coordinates almost all of their own booking and publicity.
 While interviewing potential management companies, they were taken aback when they heard their original songs altered and abbreviated by one company.